-Are you growing, buying, or eating “GMO” sweet potatoes?
-How do you know?
+Are you growing, buying, or eating "GMO" sweet potatoes?
+How would you know?

 Over the past few decades, advances in the field of genetic engineering have occurred alongside increasing public awareness of, and a variety of reactions to, the presence of genetically engineered crops and ingredients in our food systems.

 If you’re someone who grows or sells sweet potatoes, some of your customers might be asking, “Are these sweet potatoes GMO?”
 Even if you’re just someone who buys and eats sweet potatoes, you might be asking this question too.

 Before this question can be answered, however, a few terms need to be cleared up.

 Many people are familiar with the popular acronym “GMO”, which stands for “genetically modified organism.”
 The more scientifically accurate term is “genetically engineered organism.”

 This term refers to any organism (such as a plant or animal) whose genome (DNA) has been altered through the use of genetic engineering techniques, in which an undesired gene is removed, or a desired gene is isolated, copied, or synthesized, before it is prepared and then inserted into the host genome.
 In plants, the most common techniques for inserting a gene are:

 - Agrobacterium-mediated recombination (using a type of bacteria known for its ability to transfer DNA between itself and plants)

 - Biolistics, also known as microparticle bombardment (using a biolistic particle delivery system, also known as a “gene gun,” to insert DNA)

 - Electroporation (applying an electrical field to cells, in order to increase the permeability of their cell membranes, so that DNA can be introduced into the cell)